hazourahh/Cardinality-Metanome-Algorithms/README.md

 * Number and percentage of Nulls
 * Top 10 frequent items	and their frequencies.
 * Min, Max, Standard deviation, Average
-* ...
+* ...-->

-### Cardinality estimation algorithms (projects starts with DV)
+# Cardinality estimation algorithms <!---(projects starts with DV) -->

-This part contains the implementaion code for [repetability](https://hpi.de/naumann/projects/repeatability/data-profiling/cardinality-estimation.html) of the experiments in my publication:
+This repository contains the implementaion code for [repetability](https://hpi.de/naumann/projects/repeatability/data-profiling/cardinality-estimation.html) of the experiments in my publication:
 ```
 Harmouch, H., Naumann, F.: Cardinality Estimation: An Experimental Survey.
 Proceedings of the VLDB Endowment (PVLDB). pp. 499 - 512 (2017).
 ```